Cillexia/MatrixAnimation/README.md

 The code generates each frame for the animation, so that it loops perfectly.
 In case recording is enabled, it saves each of those frames into a folder.

 # ❔ How to use it ❔
-The AnimaMatrix folder contains the code for the animation.
+The MatrixAnimation folder inside this repository contains the code for the animation.
 Just put this folder with all its content into your project's directory used by Processing.

 #### ⚙️ MATRIX SETTINGS
 - MATRIX_SIZE: Size of the character.